 Book it today:

 Godspell at the George Ignatieff Theatre.
 Coming just in time for the Summer Solstice, Wavestage surely will tune us up for summer and all the vibrancy that season offers with their production of this hit musical.
-Godspell was the first major musical theatre offering from three-time Grammy and Academy Award winner, Stephen Schwartz (Wicked, Pippin, Children of Eden) and chances are strong if you went to summer camp anytime after it hit off-Broadway in 1971, you sang some of that memorable score as did millions around the world when the show toured.
+Godspell was the first primary musical theatre offering from three-time Grammy and Academy Award winner, Stephen Schwartz (Wicked, Pippin, Children of Eden), and chances are strong if you went to summer camp anytime after it hit off-Broadway in 1971, you sang some of that memorable score as did millions around the world when the show toured.
 When Godspell went on to open on Broadway in 1977, that music won Schwartz a Tony award for best original score.
 Toronto has a strong connection with Godspell.
 When it opened here in 1972, it became an instant hit.
+Th

 I will never forget it.
 All those people became my best friends.
 I remember every moment of that play.-Andrea Martin